-Viva the Las Vegas Grand Prix: the greatest show in F1
+Viva the Las Vegas Grand Prix: The greatest show in F1

 The stars are out, the cars are rocking a new look and the drivers are on show.
 Formula 1 lights up Sin City with the inaugural Las Vegas Grand Prix.
 Keep track of the big stories right here.

-While the drivers enjoyed a showbiz introduction to the cheering fans at Formula One's new Las Vegas Grand Prix, Oracle Red Bull Racing and Scuderia AlphaTauri have revealed they’ll be lighting up the streets of Las Vegas with their special liveries.
+The drivers enjoyed a showbiz introduction to the cheering fans at Formula One’s new Las Vegas Grand Prix.
+Oracle Red Bull Racing and Scuderia AlphaTauri have revealed they’ll be lighting up the streets of Las Vegas with their special liveries.
+And with the neon of Las Vegas providing a jaw-dropping backdrop, the scene was set for action.

 01